deltachat/deltachat-pages/_posts/2024-11-10-why-jsonrpc-bindings-exist.md

 #### The error handling bug that lead to lost accounts

 At the time there was a bug in the iOS app where accounts went missing seemingly randomly.
 Later we found out that **only experimental** encrypted accounts were affected by this issue.

-The bug was basically that Delta Chat ios thought locked accounts would be unconfigured, because **unconfigured** and **error** **both** did return value `0`.
+The bug was basically that Delta Chat iOS thought locked accounts would be unconfigured, because **unconfigured** and **error** **both** did return value `0`.
 And if an account was unconfigured the welcome screen was shown, which has a back button that deleted the unconfigured new accounts.
-But this account was not new, only dc-iOS thought it was because `dc_is_configured()` returned `0`.
+But this account was not new,
+only dc-iOS thought it was, because `dc_is_configured()` returned `0`.

 We fixed it by adding a call to `dc_is_open()` to the welcome screen[^ios-issue]: